-McDonald Observatory, a research unit of The University of Texas at Austin, is one of the world's leading centers for astronomical research, teaching, and public education and outreach.
+McDonald Observatory is a research unit of The University of Texas at Austin and one of the world's leading centers for astronomical research, teaching, and public education and outreach.
 Observatory facilities are located atop Mount Locke and Mount Fowlkes in the Davis Mountains of West Texas, which offer some of the darkest night skies in the continental United States.
-The Observatory's administrative offices are on the UT-Austin campus.
-The Observatory works with the University's Department of Astronomy on both research and teaching.
-McDonald's principal research telescopes are:
+Additionally, the observatory is a partner in the Giant Magellan Telescope under construction in Chile.
+McDonald's principal research telescopes include:

 The Hobby-Eberly Telescope

-With its 9.2-meter (362-inch) mirror, the HET is one of the world's largest optical telescopes.
-It's optimized for spectroscopy, the decoding of light from stars and galaxies to study their properties.
-This makes it ideal for searching for planets around other stars, and studying distant galaxies, exploding stars, black holes, and more.
-The HET, dedicated in 1997, is a joint project of The University of Texas at Austin, The Pennsylvania State University, Stanford University, Ludwig-Maximilians-Universität München, and Georg-August-Universität Göttingen.
+With its 10-meter mirror, the HET is one of the world's largest optical telescopes.
+First dedicated in 1997, the telescope underwent a complete and extensive upgrade in 2017.
+The HET is optimized for spectroscopy, the decoding of light from stars and galaxies to study their properties.
+This makes it ideal for searching for planets around other stars, as well as probing distant galaxies, exploding stars, black holes, and more.
+This telescope is critical to a major study of dark energy, the Hobby-Eberly Telescope Dark Energy Experiment (HETDEX).
+The HET is a joint project of The University of Texas at Austin, The Pennsylvania State University, Ludwig-Maximilians-Universität München, and Georg-August-Universität Göttingen.

 The Harlan J. Smith Telescope

 Constructed 1966-68, the Smith Telescope has a 2.7-meter (107-inch) mirror, which was the third largest in the world when built.
-The telecope is used every clear night of the year.
+The telescope is used every clear night of the year.

 The Otto Struve Telescope